MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 To specify which rows of the table you want to delete, you send one or more filters in the body of the API call.

 The deletion process is final and irreversible.
-Therefore, before calling the API, check that your filters produce the intended results by running a query in your workspace, using the Kusto Query Language (KQL) `where` operator instead of the API filter convention.
+Therefore, before calling the API, check that your filters produce the intended results by running a query in your workspace, using the Kusto Query Language (KQL) `where` operator.

 For example, to delete data from the `AzureMetrics` table based on a `TimeGenerated` value: